Gevherhan Sultan (daughter of Selim II): Second marriage

 Soon after his succession, Ahmed I, Mehmed's son by Handan, wanted to express his gratitude to Mehmed Pasha and Gevherhan Sultan for the role they had played in bringing his parents together.
 By then, however, Cerrah Mehmed Pasha was old and ailing, and died on 9 January 1604.
 Ahmed, therefore, honored the late pasha's wife.
 Venetian bailo Contarini records that "having remembered this [i.e., his mother’s background], he sent the sultana [Gevherhan] a thousand gold coins and a sable robe with many other gifts as a sign of welcome, since she had been the origin of his good fortune and of the greatness in which at present he found himself."

 Ahmed also named one of his daughters after Gevherhan to further mark his great-aunt's role in his life.
 Her daily stipend consisted of 350 aspers.

 Charities

 From her properties she constituted a religious and charitable foundation with whose revenues built and maintained a high theological college in the İstanbul neighbourhood of Cağaloğlu.

 Death

-When she died, in 1624, she was buried in the mausoleum of her father Sultan Selim II's, next to Hagia Sophia Mosque.
+She died after 1622 and was buried in the mausoleum of her father Sultan Selim II's, next to Hagia Sophia Mosque.